ziro7/Forward/README.md

 This is a solution for education purposes.

 It is developed in ASP.Net Core 3.0 and consist of the following projects:
-- Api ASP.NET Core web api.
+- ASP.NET Core web api with CV CRUD operations.
+- Integrations tests project for the CV CRUD operation project.
 - Blazor - Server side blazor frontend.
 - Core - Shared project with models
 - Core tests - Unit test for the core project.
+- ASP.NET Core web api with Graph Route endpoints.

 The solution is a page about me, where there is some pages about hobbies, a CV part and later a section on coding puzzles i might not add until later.
 The CV part is the main are of focus, as it talk to the backend.
 The data model is fairly simple and only consist of two classes - a "job" which have a list of 0 to many "experiences" or job funktions.
 This was done to add a bit to the complexity, as the CRUD operations was a small bit more complicated and the form validation on the front end was also a bit more involved.